TikToker claims she was kicked off of Delta flight over her food allergies

 Your support helps us to tell the story

-A New York based actor and social media influencer is claiming Delta Airlines kicked her off a flight Monday after she told flight attendants she has a nut allergy.
+A woman took to TikTok to claim Delta Airlines kicked her off a flight Sunday after she told flight attendants she has a nut allergy.

-“I was literally on the plane and they escorted me off,” Ellie Brelis, 29, said in a TikTok.
+“I was literally on the plane and they escorted me off,” Ellie Brelis, 29, tearfully said in a video.
 “I don’t know what I did and the person at the gate right now is saying I didn’t do anything wrong.”

 Brelis had traveled from her home Boston to Los Angeles last week.
 During the flight, she said she went into an anaphylactic shock that was milder than others she’d previously experienced.
 Then as she tried to return home, she was booted from the flight, she claimed in the video.

-Note: This article has been amended to provide the correct date of the flight and accurate account of what Brelis claims she told the flight crew.